 On Sea Essay, we slipped at 11:00 on Fri 30 Nov for some exhilarating tacking in max 18kts of wind in the central Solent.
 We anchored near Gins Farm in the Beaulieu River for lunch after which we sailed to Cowes for the night and a meal at the Union.

-The crew of Sea Essay had a lazy start on Sat.
+The crew of Sea Essay had a lazy start next day.
 Full English with poached eggs were the order of the day.
 Outside it was damp and visibility very poor so some opportunity for retail therapy and some exploration of Cowes.
 Hythe Marina in Southampton was our destination.
 Wind 16kts from SW rising to around 21kts later.
 Some excellent reefing.
 Locking into the Marina was straightforward and we were secure alongside in Hythe by 3PM.

 The pre-booked meal was at SeaShells Restaurant in Hythe Village.
 Here we were joined by four bucanneers.
 The menu and organisation in the restaurant was excellent.
 Several members commented that this was the best club meal in the Solent that they could remember.
 I am sure we will return.